jmorel33/terminal/example/situation_api.md

 -   `internal_id`: The ID used to select this device with `SituationSetAudioDevice()`.
 -   `name`: The human-readable name of the device.
 -   `is_default`: `true` if this is the operating system's default audio device.
+-   `min_channels`, `max_channels`: The minimum and maximum number of channels supported by the device.
+-   `min_sample_rate`, `max_sample_rate`: The minimum and maximum sample rates supported by the device.

 ---
 #### `SituationAudioFormat`
-Describes the format of audio data.
+Describes the format of audio data, used when initializing the audio device or loading sounds from custom streams.
 ```c
 typedef struct SituationAudioFormat {
     int channels;